 - Iron supplements or multivitamins that contain iron.

 - Aluminum hydroxide, which is found in some antacids.

 If you are diagnosed with subclinical hypothyroidism, talk about treatment with your health care provider.
 For a mild rise in TSH, thyroid hormone medicine may not be useful.
 If your TSH level is higher, but still in the subclinical range, thyroid hormones may improve some symptoms.

 Most health care providers recommend taking the medicine levothyroxine to treat hypothyroidism.
 But an extract containing thyroid hormone derived from the thyroid glands of pigs is available.
 It is sometimes called desiccated thyroid extract.
 However, this treatment is not recommended because the amount of T-4 and T-3 in it may not be consistent from batch to batch.
 It is not safe for pregnant people to take desiccated thyroid extract because it can harm a fetus's development.

 Preparing for an appointment

-You'll likely start by seeing your family doctor or a general practitioner.
-In some cases, you may be referred to a doctor who specializes in the body's hormone-secreting glands (endocrinologist).
-Infants with hypothyroidism need immediate referral to a pediatrics endocrinologist for treatment.
-Children or teens need to see a pediatric endocrinologist if there is any uncertainly about starting levothyroxine or proper dosing of the hormone.
+You'll likely start by seeing your primary health care provider.
+Or you may be referred to a specialist in hormone disorders, called an endocrinologist.
+Infants with hypothyroidism need to see a pediatric endocrinologist right away.
+Children or teens can start with their primary health care provider.
+But they need to see a pediatric endocrinologist if there are any questions about levothyroxine or about the correct dosage of the medicine.

 What you can do